 - I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - I.B.1.a) A critical care medicine fellowship must function as an integral part of an ACGME-accredited residency program in internal medicine.
+(Core) - I.B.1.a) A pulmonary disease and critical care medicine fellowship must function as an integral part of an ACGME-accredited program in internal medicine (Core)